-Banco Popular has posted a bank warranty of \$265 (€180) on behalf of Daytal with the Region of Castilla y Leon, Trade and Industry Department as a form of deposit to cover the expected costs of restoring the mining property as required by Daytal's Environmental Impact Statement that forms a part of its mining and exploitation license on the Los Santos Mine.
+Banco Popular has posted a bank warranty of \$274 (€180) on behalf of Daytal with the Region of Castilla y Leon, Trade and Industry Department as a form of deposit to cover the expected costs of restoring the mining property as required by Daytal's Environmental Impact Statement that forms a part of its mining and exploitation license on the Los Santos Mine.

-There is a restoration provision of \$2,208 (2016 - \$2,269) with respect to Wolfram Camp's future obligation to restore and reclaim the mine once it has ceased to mine tungsten and molybdenum ore from the Wolfram Camp Mine.
-The restoration provision represents management's estimate of the present value of rehabilitation costs relating to the mine site which are estimated to be \$2,382.
+There is a restoration provision of \$2,212 (September 30, 2017 - \$2,208) with respect to Wolfram Camp's future obligation to restore and reclaim the mine once it has ceased to mine tungsten and molybdenum ore from the Wolfram Camp Mine.
+The restoration provision represents management's estimate of the present value of rehabilitation costs relating to the mine site which are estimated to be \$2,384.
 WCM has used a 3.25% discount rate and assumes an inflation rate of 1.5% per year in calculating its estimates.

-As at September 30, 2017, the Company had \$1,300 (2016 - \$1,336) in restricted cash on deposit with the Queensland Government, Department of Natural Resources and Mines as required by the Department of Environment and Heritage Protection based on a revised mine plan approved in 2015.
+As at December 31, 2017, the Company had \$1,302 (September 30, 2017 - \$1,300) in restricted cash on deposit with the Queensland Government, Department of Natural Resources and Mines as required by the Department of Environment and Heritage Protection based on a revised mine plan approved in 2015.

-There is a restoration provision of \$247 (2016 - \$272) with respect to the Woulfe properties.
-The provision was determined based on the levy imposed by the relevant local government authority.
-The provision was increased by \$174 during 2016.
+There is a restoration provision of \$268 (September 30, 2017 - \$247) with respect to the Woulfe properties.
+The provision was determined based on a levy imposed by the relevant local government authority.

-As at September 30, 2017, there is a restoration provision of \$29,184 (2016 - \$41,860) with respect to the Panasqueira Mine, representing management's estimate of the present value of the rehabilitation costs relating to the mine site which are estimated to total \$37,674 and are to be incurred after the mine ceases production subsequent to 2038.
+As at December 31, 2017, there is a restoration provision of \$29,887 (September 30, 2017 - \$29,184) with respect to the Panasqueira Mine, representing management's estimate of the present value of the rehabilitation costs relating to the mine site which are estimated to total \$38,466 and are to be incurred after the mine ceases production subsequent to 2038.
 The estimate decreased by \$12,763 in 2017 as a result of a change to increase the estimated remaining life of the mine by five years and due to the reduction in estimated costs of restoration of certain buildings and infrastructure.
 BTW has assumed an inflation rate of 2.0% per year in calculating its estimates.
-The estimate increased by \$7,464 during 2016, as a result of a reduction in the discount rate from 1.39% to 0.24% used to calculate the present value of the future costs.

-b) Included in liabilities is \$455 (2016 - \$485) related to employee benefit obligations in respect of government mandated pension plans in Woulfe's Korean subsidiary and in BTW.
+b) Included in liabilities is \$472 (September 30, 2017 - \$455) related to employee benefit obligations in respect of government mandated pension plans in Woulfe's Korean subsidiary and in BTW.

-Notes to the Consolidated Financial Statements For the Years Ended September 30, 2017 and 2016 (In 000's of Canadian dollars, unless otherwise noted)
+Notes to the Interim Condensed Consolidated Financial Statements For the Years Ended September 30, 2017 and 2016 (Unaudited)

-12. Share Capital
+11. Share Capital